Reviews You Can Rely On

 Heating Power

 The majority of outdoor heaters in our test use British Thermal Units (BTUs) or watts to measure heating power.
 BTUs are the unit of measurement for the propane-powered models, while watts are for the electric models.
-The warmest models with the largest heating radii are a few of the propane models, the Rangland and Member's Mark models.
-However, not all propane heaters were warmer than the electric models.
-For example, the pyramid-style propane heaters provided much more ambiance than actual heat, warming the smallest radii of all models.
+The warmest model with the largest heating radius was the propane Member's Mark.
+The pyramid-style propane heaters provided much more ambiance than actual heat, warming the smallest radii of all models.
 Note that wind and external temperature will affect the experience with these heaters.

 outdoor heater - armed with our infrared thermometer and an ambient temperature...